reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

 Unlike `useCollapseBehaviorState()`, which supports both controlled and uncontrolled modes, `useCollapseChangeDispatcher()` assumes the component is **fully controlled** and does not manage internal state.

+- Supports only controlled mode.
 - Always triggers `onExpandedChange`, if provided.
-- Does not support internal state for uncontrolled behavior.
-- Ideal for components that **dictate** state externally and need a clean dispatcher without lifecycle orchestration.
+- Ideal for components that **dictate** the `expanded` state externally and need a stable dispatcher without lifecycle orchestration.

+### `useUncontrollableCollapseState(props, options)`

+Resolves the current expanded state and provides a dispatcher for requesting changes.

+This hook is intended for components that **manage** the resolved `expanded` state and **forward** it to a base component, while optionally supporting uncontrolled behavior.

+Unlike `useCollapseBehaviorState()`, which resolves full lifecycle, `useUncontrollableCollapseState()` provides a **simplified implementation** for managing expansion state and dispatching changes.

+- Supports both controlled and uncontrolled modes.
+- If `expanded` is provided, the internal state is disabled and the component becomes fully controlled.
+- If `expanded` is omitted, the internal state is initialized via `defaultExpanded`.
+- Ideal for components that **manage** the resolved `expanded` state.

 #### 🧠 Transition Animation Behavior